kheyer/Oil-Tank-Volume-Estimation/README.md

 # 1. Dataset Creation

 Dataset creation is in progress.
 100 4800x4800 RGB images of tank containing industrial regions were collected from Google Earth.
 Each large image was split into 100 512x512 tiles, for a total of 10,000 512x512 tiles.
-The tiles are currently in the process of being labeled with bounding boxes for floating head tanks.

-When dataset labeling is complete, the dataset and labels will be uploaded to Kaggle.
+Image data with bounding box labels for tiles are available on [Kaggle](https://www.kaggle.com/towardsentropy/oil-storage-tanks)

 # 2. Tank Object Detection